 Fine Motor Experience is muscle building in a child’s hands that allow them to use the tools of school.
 These muscles allow them to do many things on their own.
 Most of these skills will be worked on throughout kindergarten.
 Don’t wait until your child hits the door to start helping them learn these skills.
 The starred ones are very important for your child to have MASTERED.

-- New this year: Wear and keep up with a mask in public*
+- Possibly needed this year: Wear and keep up with a mask in public*

 - Use the restroom independently*